franck2019/alx-low_level_programming/0x09-static_libraries/README.md

 ```

-create_static_lib.sh
+### create_static_lib.sh
-: Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+Task : Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.

 Here just create a file called create_static_lib.sh and use what you did above.